C-Band Spectrum: 5G Delivering the Next Level of Experience

 Not all the news about LTE or 5G and MBB is rosy.
 Devices in noisy environments dampen the efficiency of technological improvements by reducing data rate and capacity.
 Achieving a higher MIMO order is still a challenge for device manufacturers hosting multiple antennas in a limited space.
 Densifying the networks and intensifying the distribution of small cells can help.
 However, this deployment process presents effort and money challenges for mobile network operators (MNOs).

 So far, carrier aggregation (CA) has been a successful option for overcoming MBB deployment obstacles.
 The more combined carriers, the more expansive the usable spectrum and the higher the data speed.

 Therefore, MNOs can better support the increasing demand for traffic growth while limiting superfluous infrastructure investments.
 However, they still need to acquire additional spectrum.

 Allocating new spectrum has become a mandatory requirement for the mobile industry to improve capacity and enhance mobile broadband (eMBB).
-3GPP provides various strategies to aggregate spectrum and enable eMBB for faster throughput.
-LTE-A-Pro, with LAA technology, adds carrier aggregation across the unlicensed spectrum in the 5 GHz (sub-6 GHz), and 5G will do the same in the millimeter wave (mmWave) range between 24 GHz and 29.5 GHz.
+5G technology accommodated the use of millimeter wave (mmWave) spectrum between 24 GHz and 29.5 GHz.

 The benefit of C-band, compared to mmWave, can be assessed from two different viewpoints:

-Since they are part of the same LTE 3GPP standards, FDD-LTE and TDD-LTE oﬀer comparable performances and similar high-spectral efficiency.
+Since they are part of the same 3GPP standards, FDD-LTE and TDD-LTE oﬀer comparable performances and similar high-spectral efficiency.
 There is increasing industry interest in applying this technology to MBB.

-Editor’s Note: This post was first published on January 16, 2019, and has since been updated.
+Editor’s Note: This post was first published on 16 January 2019 and has since been updated.